YoungP036/PAP_backend/README.md

 # Pic-a-Pup Backend Server

 This server is was implemented for an Ubuntu 16.04.04 LTS system.
 We used an AWS EC2 instance.
 We implement using a Flask, Uwsbi, and Nginx stack.
+The language we choose is Python 2.7.12.
+All python dependencies are enumerated in the requirements.txt file.

 ## Features

 	The job of this server is to service requests from clients sent using HTTP POST.
-When it receives an image URL, it will download that URL and send it through our dog breed identifier AI.
+When it receives an image URL, it will download the image from that URL and send it through our dog breed identifier AI.
 If the AI returns a dog breed with high enough confidence the server will then query wikipedia to get some basic information on that breed.
 Finally it will query PetFinder in order to find an available dog of that breed in the nearby area.
 That data will then be encapsulated into one JSON object and returned to the client.

 ## Installation

 	1. git clone http://github.com/YoungP036/PAP_backend.git
+	2. sudo apt-get install python python-pip nginx-full uwsgi
-	2. cd PAP_backend
+	3. cd /path/to/PAP_backend
-	3. sudo pip install -r requirements.txt
+	4. sudo pip install -r requirements.txt
-	4. sudo apt-get install nginx-full uwsgi

 ## Start Server